Ronoman/inchworm_ros/inchworm_hw_interface/scripts/TRIALS.md

 - Live plotting of joints (-> PlotJuggler)

 Jan 17 2022
-- Implemented better messaging interface with the robot
+- Implemented better messaging interface with the robot.
+Not yet tested with embedded software
+-